AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-authentication-content-fragments.md

 # Authentication for Remote AEM GraphQL Queries on Content Fragments {#authentication-for-remote-aem-graphql-queries-on-content-fragments}

 The [Adobe Experience Manager as a Cloud Service (AEM) GraphQL API used with Content Fragments](/help/assets/content-fragments/graphql-api-content-fragments.md) is primarily designed for remote queries from third party applications or services.
-These are not (usually) part of the Adobe infrastructure, but interrogate AEM resources for content.
+These are not (usually) part of the Adobe infrastructure, but query AEM resources for content.

 >[!NOTE]
 >